Find out how to collect your username and password and register online.

 On a non-student visa

 The online Registration system will show you how to upload the documents you need to provide to confirm you are eligible to study in the UK.
-This will include your passport, document visa or share code (if you have a digital visa status).
-Once we have checked these documents we will be able to confirm your Registration and arrange to send you your student ID card.
-This check can take a few days.
+This will include your passport and your share code (where you have a digital visa status).

 Paying your fees